Body odour (bromhidrosis)

 - wear clean clothes – make sure you wash your clothes regularly

-- limit the amount of spicy foods you eat – such as curry or garlic, because they can make your sweat smell; evidence also suggests that eating a lot of red meat tends to make body odour worse
+- limit the amount of spicy foods, such as curry or garlic, and red meat you eat because they can make body odour worse

 Deodorant and antiperspirant